ampproject/amp-wp/readme.md

 Bring the speed and features of the open source [AMP project](https://www.ampproject.org/) to your site, the WordPress way.

-With the plugin active, all posts on your site will have AMP-compatible versions, accessible by appending `/amp/` to the end your post URLs.
-For example, if your post URL is `http://example.com/2016/01/01/amp-on/`, you can access the AMP version at `http://example.com/2016/01/01/amp-on/amp/`.
-If you do not have [pretty permalinks](https://codex.wordpress.org/Using_Permalinks#mod_rewrite:_.22Pretty_Permalinks.22) enabled, you can do the same thing by appending `?amp=1`, i.e. `http://example.com/?p=123&amp=1`

-Also, your pages and custom post types can have AMP versions.
-Simply check their boxes on the 'AMP Settings' page in `/wp-admin`.

-Your entire site can render as "Native AMP" if your theme calls `add_theme_support( 'amp' )`.
+Run AMP on your entire site, with your own theme.
+This means little or no custom development to get the same experience in AMP.

+There can be challenges, like reimplementing JavaScript.
+But the plugin will let you know when it removed invalid nodes.

+There's a UI to help you ensure that AMP URLs look and function the same as in non-AMP.

+Use your own theme by selecting "Native" or "Paired" mode on the "AMP Settings" page.
+These have full support of commenting and widgets.

+"Native" mode will render your entire site as AMP.
 There will only be one version of each URL: the AMP version.
 There won't be separate URLs with `/amp` or `?amp` appended.
-See this [wiki page](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support#native-amp) for details and restrictions.

-Your theme can also use [Paired Mode](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support#paired-mode), with your own custom templates for the AMP URLs.

-"Native AMP" and "Paired Mode" add full support for commenting and widgets.
+"Paired" mode has an AMP URL and a non-AMP URL for the templates where AMP is enabled.
+For example, the non-AMP URL of `http://example.com/foo/` will have an AMP URL of `http://example.com/foo/?amp`.

+In this mode, you can select which templates should have AMP URLs.
+Choose a single template type like "Category," a few templates, or your entire site.

+There's also a way for themes to set these modes by adding theme support of `'amp'`.
+Please see this document for more details.

-If your theme doesn't support `'amp'`, this will use basic legacy post templates for AMP consumers like Google Search and Twitter.
-And when visiting the site, the AMP content won't normally appear without appending strings to the URL like `/amp` or `?amp`.
+"Classic" mode uses basic legacy post templates for AMP consumers like Google Search and Twitter.
+When visiting the site, the AMP content won't normally appear without appending strings to the URL like `/amp` or `?amp`.

+In "Classic" mode, posts, pages, media, and custom post types can have AMP-compatible versions, accessible by appending `/amp/` to your URL.
+For example, if your post URL is `http://example.com/2019/01/01/amp-on/`, you can access the AMP version at `http://example.com/2019/01/01/amp-on/amp/`.
+If you do not have [pretty permalinks](https://codex.wordpress.org/Using_Permalinks#mod_rewrite:_.22Pretty_Permalinks.22) enabled, you can do the same thing by appending `?amp=1`, i.e. `http://example.com/?p=123&amp=1`

 Follow along with or [contribute](https://github.com/Automattic/amp-wp/blob/develop/contributing.md) to the development of this plugin [on GitHub](https://github.com/Automattic/amp-wp).
 For more information on the plugin, how the plugin works and how to configure and extend it, please see the [project wiki](https://github.com/Automattic/amp-wp/wiki).